 What is Dredging – History, Importance And Effects

-It involves excavating naturally deposited sediments or artificial debris such as rocks, bottom sediments, construction debris, refuse, and plant or animal matter on the bottom of shallow seawater or freshwater.
+It involves excavating naturally deposited sediments or artificial debris, such as rocks, bottom sediments, construction debris, refuse, and plant or animal matter, from the bottom of shallow seawater or freshwater.

 The dredge operator lowers it to the side of the body of water or its bottom.
 The rotating cutter bar uses its sharp blades to loosen the sediment on the bottom, and it is sucked in using a submersible pump.
 Ultimately, disposal barges or dump scows empty the material at the disposal area.